 A group subsidiary, JGMI provides general management services and assistance to companies within and affiliated to the Group, notably ORDC and Calapan Water.
-Another consolidated subsidiary, SBI, on the other hand, provides business process outsourcing services to third parties engaged in the KTV entertainment and leisure/recreation business, and a construction company.
-The services are provided based on a pre-agreed monthly contract retainer that is reviewed annually.
+Another consolidated subsidiary, SBI, on the other hand, provides business process outsourcing services to third parties engaged in the KTV entertainment and leisure/recreation business, and construction.
+The services are provided based on a pre-agreed monthly retainer that is reviewed annually.

 The Group owns and holds title to a number of properties in Metro Manila, Calapan City and Puerto Galera in Oriental Mindoro.
 These property investments, which include parcels of urban land, provincial and beachfront properties, as well as condominium units, are held for future operations and/or development.
-At this time when demand for property is soft, the Company is in no real rush to start development of its land-banked properties and there is no pressure on it to do so.
-It will only start its own development program for its properties once there is already a clear signal of a real turn around in the property situation.